fabianboesiger/debug-plotter/README.md

 Variables are only plotted if your code is run in debug mode.
 In release mode, `plot!` macros are ignored.
 If you want to avoid compiling the dependencies for this crate in release mode, add `--no-default-features`.
+If you want to plot variables in release mode, use the feature `plot-release`.